What is Container Lifecycle Management?

 Within each of these macro-lifecycles live smaller, more granular, micro-lifecycles.

-Booking, Tracking, and Scheduling happen in this specific order of the shipping container's lifecycle.
-The difference with Gnosis, is we start our Product/Service with container tracking.
+Booking, Tracking, and Scheduling happen in this specific order of the container's lifecycle.
+The difference with Gnosis, is we start our Product/Service with tracking.
 This is done because tracking is the most ubiquitous part of the supply chain — most companies do this part similarly.
 In contrast, booking and scheduling are unique to each company.

 Booking takes place at origin, tracking takes place from "port to port" (ocean), and scheduling takes place from port to final destination.
 These apply to the container, not necessarily the goods inside of the container.